hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The workshop also discussed specific technology issues, for instance around IOT systems.
 One observation in those systems is that there is no single model for applications, they vary.
 There are a lot of different constraints in different systems and different control points.
 What is needed perhaps most today is user control and transparency (for instance, via MUD descriptions).
 Another issue is management, particularly for devices that could be operational for decades.
 Given the diversity of IOT systems, it may also make more sense to build support systems for the broader solutions that specific solutions or specific protocols.

 There are also many security issues.
-While some of them are trivial (such as default passwords), one should also look forward and be prepared to have solutions for, say, trust management for long time scales, or be able to provide data minimization to cut down on potential for leakages.
-And the difficulty of establishing peer-to-peer security strengthens the need for a central point, which may also be harmful from a long-term privacy perspective.
+While some of them are trivial (such as default passwords), one should also look forward and be prepared to have solutions for, say, trust management for long time scales, or being able to provide data minimization to cut down on potential for leakages.
+The difficulty of establishing peer-to-peer security strengthens the need for a central point, which may also be harmful from a long-term privacy perspective.

 # Conclusions